nathantum/how-to-Code-in-JS/topics.md

-- [x].
-How To Use the JavaScript Developer Console.
+- [x] How To Use the JavaScript Developer Console.
 2. How To Add JavaScript to HTML.[X]
 3. How To Write Your First JavaScript Program.
 4. Understanding Syntax and Code Structure in JS